PenPen7531/ISSP-Triumf-435/Documentation/Git-GitHub-Resource.md

 <br>

-Once the connection is secure, GitHub will allow you to clone and push new repositories from your local computer to your remote repo.
+Once the connection is secure, GitHub will allow you to clone and push new repositories from your local computer to your remote repository.